 \subsection{Efficiency Comparison (RQ5)}

-This section compares the efficiency and performance of GDRT with baseline methods.
-As illustrated in Figure \ref{fig:efficiency}, GDRT demonstrates both optimal performance and high computational efficiency.
-In contrast, the DPO-based method SPRec requires an additional reference model and incorporates extra negative samples during training, leading to a considerable increase in runtime.
-CFT incurs higher computational costs by introducing additional counterfactual samples during training.
-Although Reweight and D3 incur negligible training overhead, their performance improvements remain limited.
+This section compares the efficiency and performance of GDRT with baselines.
+As illustrated in Figure \ref{fig:efficiency}, GDRT demonstrates both optimal performance and high computational efficiency, incurring negligible overhead compared to SFT.
+In contrast, CFT introduces additional counterfactual samples leading to substantially higher computational costs.
+SPRec, based on DPO \cite{rafailov2024direct}, requires an extra reference model and negative samples during training, resulting in a considerable increase in runtime.
+Although Reweight and D3 are relatively efficient, their performance improvements are limited.